onurdilsiz/nextjs-nft-marketplace-moralis/README.md

     2. Withdraw proceeds

-Moralis: How d we tell it to listen to our events?
+Moralis: How did we tell it to listen to our events?

 1. Connect it to our blockchain
-2. which contract, which events, and what to do when it hears those events?
+2. Which contract, which events, and what to do when it hears those events?